-The AU-CMB Undergraduate Summer Research Scholarship (USRS) program was initiated in order to provide talented undergraduate students with opportunities to gain research experience with an AU-CMB faculty member.
+The AU-CMB Undergraduate Summer Research Scholars (USRS) program was initiated in order to provide talented undergraduate students with opportunities to gain research experience with an AU-CMB faculty member.
 The CMB-USRS program lasts for ten weeks and is open to those interested in either basic scientific research or biomedical research.
 Areas of research include biochemistry, bioengineering, biophysics, cell biology, environmental biology, microbiology, molecular biology/genetics and nutrition.

 Expectations of Student Participants

 - Scholars must attend and participate in all scheduled activities.

 - Scholars must commit to working full-time in their designated lab; they may take one course ONLY while working in the lab.
 This is to guarantee that the student can concentrate on the research.

 - Scholars must submit an abstract of their research.

 - Scholars must present a 10 minute power point presentation of their research at the AU-CMB Forum at the end of the summer program.
 If the scholar is an AU student, they must also present their research (platform or poster format) at the Auburn University Research Week, early in the following Spring Semester.
 We encourage you to attend this year's research forum to see what other students are presenting.